spgriffs/energryAwarnessTest/process.md

 ## Data Processing ##
 Do you expect to do substantial data cleanup?
 What quantities do you plan to derive from your data?
 How will data processing be implemented?

+The Tracebase dataset is stored in a number of CSV files.
+The size of each file can be up 5-10 Megabytes.
+To get the data we will need to parse each CSV file.
+This process can be expensive computaionality with a large number of files.
+To avoid processing all the files at once we plan to take a lazy evaluation approach and load only the files dealing with the items selected by the user.
+This should make the vis dynamic and responsive upon load.
+From the data we can extract the power consumption values, their averages and the time stamps or the recording.
+The implementation of the data processing will begin with CSV file access via a python server.
+Once the file data is returned it will then be placed in the dataset category.
+All the data we will potentially will be processing will be stored on disk in the project workspace.

 ----